High-Altitude Flower Gardening Made Simple

 Timing is everything at elevation.
 Knowing when to plant, protect, and prepare your flowers helps prevent frost damage and extends your bloom season.

-Focus on watering, mulching, and deadheading
+In summer, focus on watering, mulching, and deadheading.

-Prepare perennials, save seeds, and protect roots
+In fall, prepare perennials, save seeds, and protect roots.

-Plan next season, improve soil, and prepare beds for spring.
+In winter, plan next season, improve soil, and prepare beds for spring.

-High-Altitude Flower Gardening Resources
+High-Altitude Gardening Resources